ava-labs/avalanchego/tests/fixture/bootstrapmonitor/README.md

    `bootstrap-monitor` attempt to read serialized test details (namely the image used for the test and the start time of the test) from the same data volume used by the avalanchego node.
-These details are written by the `init` command when it determines that new test is starting.
+These details are written by the `init` command when it determines that a new test is starting.
- - The `bootstrap-monitor init` command is intended to run as as an [init container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) of an avalanchego node and ensure that the ID of the image and its
+ - The `bootstrap-monitor init` command is intended to run as an [init container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) of an avalanchego node and ensure that the ID of the image and its